 28 TAC §134.401(c)(3)(ii) states, in pertinent part, that "The applicable Workers' Compensation Standard Per Diem Amount (SPDA) is multiplied by the length of stay (LOS) for admission ..."
-Review of the submitted documentation finds that the length of stay for this admission was five surgical days; therefore, the standard per diem amounts of \$1,118.00 multiplied by the five days result in a total allowable amount of \$5,590.00.
+The review of the submitted documentation finds that the request for medical fee dispute indicates that the dates of service were August 6 through August 8, 2002.
+However, the DWC will review submitted bills and other documentation which provide dates of service August 21 through August 26, 2002.
+The length of stay for this admission was five surgical days; therefore, the standard per diem amounts of \$1,118.00 multiplied by the five days result in a total allowable amount of \$5,590.00.

 28 TAC §134.401(c)(4)(A), states, "When medically necessary the following services indicated by revenue codes shall be reimbursed at cost to the hospital plus 10%: (i) Implantables (revenue codes 275, 276, and 278), and (ii) Orthotics and prosthetics (revenue code 274)."
-The review of the submitted medical bill indicates that the requestor billed revenue code 278 for implants at \$68,400.00.
-In review of the medical documentation provided, the DWC finds that although the requestor billed items under revenue code 278, insufficient information was found to support the cost of the implantables billed.
+A review of the submitted medical bill indicates that the requestor billed revenue code 278 for implants at \$71,020.00.
+In its review of the medical documentation provided, the DWC finds that although the requestor billed items under revenue code 278, no information was found to support the cost of the implantables billed.
 Therefore, no additional reimbursement can be recommended for these charges.

-Billed services include revenue codes 350 for \$2,275.00 and 391 for \$299.00.
-Per 28 TAC \$134.401(c)(4)(B), revenue codes 350-352 and 380-399 shall be reimbursed at a fair and reasonable rate.
-28 TAC \$134.1(c) states, in relevant part, "Reimbursement for services not identified in an established fee guideline shall be reimbursed at fair and reasonable rates as described in the Texas Workers' Compensation Act, \$413.011."
+Billed services include revenue code 391 for \$299.00.
+Per 134.401(c)(4)(B)(iv), revenue codes 380-399 shall be reimbursed at a fair and reasonable rate.
+28 TAC §134.1(c) states, in relevant part, "Reimbursement for services not identified in an established fee guideline shall be reimbursed at fair and reasonable rates as described in the Texas Workers' Compensation Act, §413.011."
 The requestor submitted no evidence to support a fair and reasonable rate for these charges.
 Therefore, no reimbursement is recommended.